ABOUT THE CONFERENCE

 Lauren TangVirtus Law LLP

-Navigating Legislative Shifts: The Effects of Medicaid Cuts, Pharma Reforms and the 2025 Megabill on Health Care Companies
+Navigating Legislative Shifts: The Effects on Health Care Companies

 Congressional budget decisions and executive actions are increasingly shaping the bankruptcy landscape for health care companies.
 This panel will examine how proposed Medicaid cuts, pharmaceutical reforms and the sweeping 2025 megabill are affecting financial distress, restructuring strategies and creditor dynamics in the sector.
 The panelists will explore the legal and operational implications of these legislative shifts, and how stakeholders are adapting in a rapidly evolving policy environment.